fieldtrip/website/development/guideline/code.md

 If the mex file is part of a collection of related mex files and only present on a single location (e.g. fieldtrip/@config/private), the source code for the mex file source code should be present in that specific directory and should include instructions and a compile script in that directory.

 For Unix-like platforms (Linux and OSX), it it also possible to compile all mex files from the Unix shell command line interface (on OSX called ''Terminal.app'') using ''make'' with target ''mex'', which uses the ''Makefile'' in FieldTrip's root directory.
-This approach is supported with Matlab and Octave, and requires providing the path to the MATLAB or octave binary.
+This approach is supported with MATLAB and Octave, and requires providing the path to the MATLAB or octave binary.
 For example,

     make mex MATLAB=/usr/bin/matlab

-would build for Matlab using the binary in ''/usr/bin/matlab'' (a typical location on Linux platforms),
+would build for MATLAB using the binary in ''/usr/bin/matlab'' (a typical location on Linux platforms),

     make mex MATLAB=/Applications/MATLAB_R2015a.app/bin/matlab

-would use Matlab 2015a on OSX, and
+would use MATLAB 2015a on OSX, and

     make mex OCTAVE=/Applications/Octave.app/Contents/Resources/usr/bin/octave

 would build for Octave on OSX.
-If the binary is already in the search path (for example, ''which matlab'' prints the location of Matlab), a shortened form with only the binary name itself can be used as in
+If the binary is already in the search path (for example, ''which matlab'' prints the location of MATLAB), a shortened form with only the binary name itself can be used as in

     make mex MATLAB=matlab

-Different platforms have different extensions; for example, ''.mexmaci64'' for Matlab OSX 64 bit intel, ''.mexw32'' for Matlab Windows 32 bit, and ''.mex'' for all Octave platforms.
+Different platforms have different extensions; for example, ''.mexmaci64'' for MATLAB OSX 64 bit intel, ''.mexw32'' for MATLAB Windows 32 bit, and ''.mex'' for all Octave platforms.
 The "Makefile" determines the correct extension based on the ''MATLAB'' or ''OCTAVE'' binary provided.

 Below are more details on the compilation guidelines on different platforms.